poke-dev11/POKE-Token-Audit-Repo/README.md

-# Jetton Token Smart Contracts
+# Poke Token Smart Contracts
 This repository contains smart contracts for implementing a Jetton token, a customizable token on a blockchain platform.
 It includes contracts for managing the Jetton supply, minting new tokens, handling transfers between wallets, and enforcing ownership rights.

 ## Overview